 Alas, imbalance among the three deltoid heads can lead to significant rotator cuff problems down the road.
 And those big front caps are likely pulling your shoulders forward, which is perfect if you want to have bad posture and walk like a caveman.

 Ready for an intervention?
 To start, you're going to have to abandon the what-you-can't-see-in-the-mirror-can't-hurt-you school of training.
-You'll need to start adding dedicated exercises and make strategic decisions about how to beef up your rear delts.
+You'll need to start adding dedicated rear-deltoid exercises and make strategic decisions about how to beef them up.
 Whether it's a stubborn area by nature or just lack of training, these eight tips will help you balance and prioritize your delts.

 1. Do Rear Delts After Back Training That Consists Of Lots Of Rows